sussydevil/umee-price/Readme.md

-# MacOS Plugin for a simple checking of UMEE price
+# MacOS Widget for a simple checking of UMEE price

 ![interface](interface_1.png)